 3. Incentives That Use Sticks Rather Than Carrots

-There are some companies and institutions that used poorly designed programs and all they accomplished with their wellness program was to reduce employee morale.
+In reality, there are some companies and institutions that used poorly designed programs and all they accomplished with their wellness program was to reduce employee morale.
 Here is what they did wrong:

-• Ramrodded the program down employees’ throats without listening to their input
+- Ramrodded the program down employees’ throats without listening to their input

 Despite the effectiveness of the carrots approach to wellness motivation, some employers insist that unless they threaten their employees and punish them they won’t do the right kinds of things.
-We have yet to see the stick approach work.
+But, we have yet to see the stick approach work.
 If you’re interested in incentives, check out this blog to get the information needed to set up an effective wellness incentive program.

 4. Use Existing Staff to Design and Run the Corporate Health and Wellness Program